furkan0412/project-callisto/LEGAL.md

 ## 🎨 Visual Asset Licensing

-All artwork and visuals in this project are **AI-generated conceptual illustrations**, created with tools like Leonardo AI and Firefly.
+All artwork and visuals in this project are **AI-generated conceptual illustrations**.
 These visuals are:

 - **Original artworks**
 - **Non-commercial**